TheHive-Project/Synapse/docs/workflows/Ews2Case.md

 ```

 By doing so, ```requests``` and ```pip``` will break and give you ```SSLError```.
-But it's fine because you are just testing :-)
+But it's fine 'cause you are just testing :-)

-The proper way to this is to use a WSGI server and a process control system.
+The proper way to do this is to use a WSGI server and a process control system.
 So:

    * Go to your corporate Outlook Web App (most likely located at ```https://email.<YOUR_DOMAIN>```)